 So what happened next?
 Was all that rubbish tipped into the same big hole at the end of the day, or does recycling really have a value?

-Last year, Bristolians sent 4 million kilos of plastic to be recycled.
+In 2016, Bristolians sent 4 million kilos of plastic to be recycled.
 It’s so popular and so useful that we use 150 times more plastic today compared to Bristol in the 1960s.

 The trouble is that plastic takes around 400 years to decay and new plastic needs oil and a lot of energy to make.